windymelt/xrep/README.md

 # NAME

-Xrep - It's new $module
+Xrep - grep of XML

 # SYNOPSIS

-    use Xrep;
+    xrep <jQuery selector>

 # DESCRIPTION

-Xrep is ...
+Xrep is xml extraction tool.

+You can specify elements using jQuery selector string;
+xrep outputs extracted xml elements to stdout. stdin is used for XML input.
+One line corresponds one element.

 # LICENSE